 Background and literature review was conducted by CEMVN staff in June 2020 and September 2020.
 Historic properties in the project vicinity were identified based on a review of the National Register of Historic Places (NRHP) database, the Louisiana Cultural Resources Map, historic map research, and a review of cultural resources survey reports.
 The literature review revealed that there has been an extensive reconnaissance level cultural resources survey of the majority of the APE in 1997, 1998, and 2000 (Wells and Lee 1997; Roberts 1998; and Hinks et al.1990).
 These three reconnaissance level cultural resources surveys were done for the project.
-Subsequent to these survey efforts, there have been several more intensive survey efforts, which are detailed below.
-The staging areas were not subjected to any survey.
-CEMVN has currently (September 2020) contracted Coastal Environments, Inc. to review and conduct survey at each of the staging and access areas, the results of which are forthcoming and will be utilized to consult with the LA SHPO and appropriate federally-recognized tribes regarding the findings prior to release of the final EA and FONSI.
+Subsequent to these survey efforts, there have been several more intensive survey.
+CEMVN has currently (September 2020) contracted Coastal Environments, Inc. to conduct surveys at each of the staging and access areas, the results of which are forthcoming and will be utilized to define areas of avoidance or protection, based on previous consultation with the LA SHPO and appropriate federally-recognized tribes.